Henrocker/NSG-4G-celldb/README.md

 * __ECellID__ -> Unique Cell ID (e.g. 10566783)
 * __Azimuth__ -> Direction of transmission via angle indication (e.g. for a three sector tower looking at 0°, 120° & 240°, put in the angles without the '°')

 In general, data from official STOBs (BNetzA), Cellmapper and NSG can be combined to fill the required fields in the db cellfile.
-See the existing celldb for some orientation of formatting and data requirements.
+See the existing celldb for some orientation on formatting and data requirements.

 ## Links